N0ot-No0t/COMP-472-MiniProject1/README.md

 ## Run Task 1
 1. Open Task1.ipynb
+2. Make sure all imported modules from the first cell are installed
-2. Run All cells by clicking the Run button
+3. Run All cells by clicking the Run button

 ## Run Task 2
 1. Open Task2.ipynb
+2. Make sure all imported modules from the first cell are installed
-2. Run All cells by clicking the Run button
+3. Run All cells by clicking the Run button